Arkham: Location

-The precise location of Arkham is unspecified, although it is probably near both Innsmouth and Dunwich.
-However, it may be surmised from Lovecraft's stories that it is some distance to the north of Boston, probably in Essex County, Massachusetts.
-A more recent mapping of Lovecraft Country reinforces this suggestion, with Arkham being situated close to the location of Gordon College; in Lovecraft's work this would presumably be replaced by Miskatonic University itself.
+The precise location of Arkham is unspecified, although it may be surmised from Lovecraft's stories to be some distance to the north of Boston, probably in Essex County, Massachusetts.

-The actual location of Arkham is a subject of debate.
 Will Murray places Arkham in central Massachusetts and suggests it is based on the village of Oakham.
 Robert D. Marten rejects this and equates Arkham with Salem, with its name coming from Arkwright, Rhode Island (now part of Fiskville).

 August Derleth describes Arkham as "Lovecraft's own well-known, widely used place-name for legend-haunted Salem, Massachusetts", and Lovecraft himself, in a letter to F. Lee Baldwin dated April 29, 1934, wrote that "[my] mental picture of Arkham is of a town something like Salem in atmosphere [and] style of houses, but more hilly [and] with a college (which Salem [lacks]) ...
 I place the town [and] the imaginary Miskatonic [River] somewhere north of Salem—perhaps near Manchester."

-Arkham Sanitarium appears in the short story "The Thing on the Doorstep" and may have been inspired by the Danvers State Insane Asylum, aka Danvers State Hospital, located in Danvers, Massachusetts.
-(Danvers State Hospital itself appears in Lovecraft's stories "Pickman's Model" and The Shadow over Innsmouth.)
+Arkham Sanitarium appears in the short story "The Thing on the Doorstep" and may have been inspired by the Danvers State Insane Asylum, (Danvers State Hospital) in Danvers, Massachusetts.
+Danvers State Hospital itself appears in Lovecraft's stories "Pickman's Model" and The Shadow over Innsmouth.

+Miskatonic University

+Miskatonic University is a fictional university located in Arkham, near the banks of the (fictional) Miskatonic River.
+Lovecraft concocted the word Miskatonic as a mixture of root words from the Algonquian languages, the source of many place-names throughout New England.
+Anthony Pearsall believes the name is based on the Housatonic River, which flows from the Berkshires of Western Massachusetts and western Connecticut to Long Island Sound.

+After first appearing in H. P. Lovecraft's 1922 story "Herbert West–Reanimator", the school was mentioned in numerous Cthulhu Mythos stories by Lovecraft and other writers.
+The story "The Dunwich Horror" implies that Miskatonic University is an elite university on par with Harvard, and that Harvard and Miskatonic are the two most popular schools for the Massachusetts "Old Gentry".
+It is modeled on the northeastern Ivy League universities of Lovecraft's day, perhaps Brown University in his hometown Providence, which Lovecraft himself wished to attend.
+Miskatonic's student body is implied to be all-male like northeastern universities of Lovecraft's time.
+The only female student mentioned is Asenath Waite in "The Thing on the Doorstep" (1937).

+The university library is famous for its collection of occult books, including one of the handful of genuine copies of the Necronomicon.
+Other tomes include Unaussprechlichen Kulten and the fragmentary Book of Eibon.
+Notable faculty members mentioned in Lovecraft's stories included doctors Henry Armitage and Francis Morgan in The Dunwich Horror, and Professor William Dyer in At the Mountains of Madness.
+Later authors would people the university with their own characters.